 Despite the fact that Directive 94/45 speaks about only one meeting this statement should be considered solely as a minimal standard.
 Much research has shown that one EWC session a year is insufficient to enable this body to function effectively.
 The relationship between the frequency of meetings of an EWC and its efficacy is clear: the more often the EWC members meet the more effective they are in representing employee interests.

 The experience of over 800 EWCs and many research projects proves a simple correlation: the more often an EWC meets during a year the greater its efficacy and the more important its role.
 The majority of EWCs (over 50 per cent) have only one annual session foreseen in their agreement, plus an extra meeting in cases of restructuring or other exceptional circumstances.
 Unfortunately for these EWCs they find it very difficult to make their meetings an effective instrument of employee representation and to go beyond merely fulfilling the formal obligation to have EWC sessions.

-EWC Directive 94/45 unfortunately does not mention training for EWC members.
+EWC Directive 94/45 did not mention training for EWC members.
 This is one of the most serious drawbacks of this regulation, especially compared to other EU acts dealing with employee representation such as the ‘SE Directive’.
-Therefore, negotiating provisions securing training opportunities for EWC members is purely a contractual affair.
-This weak positioning of training is reflected in a relatively low rate of EWC agreements mentioning an entitlement to education (28 per cent of all EWC agreements, both active and no longer valid – ETUI-REHS database on EWCs 2006).
-On the other hand, there is an established tendency for recently negotiated agreements to include provisions securing training rights for EWC members.
-In the majority of cases they refer to language training as the most urgent need of members.
+Therefore, negotiating provisions securing training opportunities for EWC members was purely a contractual affair.
+This weak positioning of training was reflected in a relatively low rate of EWC agreements mentioning an entitlement to education (28 per cent of all EWC agreements, both active and no longer valid – reported ETUI database on EWCs in 2006).